-Principles relating to processing of personal data
+Principles relating to processing of personal data.

-- 4.(1) Personal data shall be - (a) processed lawfully, fairly and in a transparent manner in relation to the data subject; - (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; - (c) adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; - (d) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay; - (e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed; - (f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures. - (2) A data controller shall, in relation to all of the personal data he processes, comply with the requirements set out in subsection (1).
+- (a) processed lawfully, fairly and in a transparent manner in relation to the data subject; - (b) collected for specified, explicit and legitimate purposes and shall not be further processed in a manner that is incompatible with those purposes; - (c) adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; - (d) accurate and, where necessary, kept up to date and reasonable steps shall be taken to ensure that

+- personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay; - (e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed; and - (f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures. - (2) In determining whether any disclosure of personal data is compatible with the purpose for which the data is obtained in accordance with sub-section (1)(b), regard shall be had to the purpose for which the personal data is intended to be processed by any person to whom the data is disclosed. - (3) Pursuant to sub-section (1)(f), having regard to the state of technological development and the cost of implementing any measures, the measures must ensure a level of security appropriate to- - (a) the harm that might result from such unauthorised or unlawful processing or accidental loss, destruction or damage; and - (b) the nature of the data to be protected.